Nkosinathi-Bonga-James-Mncube/Linkedin_post_automation/README.md

 def display_repos(df):
 ```
  - `def display_repos()` function is tasked to:
-   - Sorting the dataframe in ascending order according to json key "Create_at"(i.e list newest public repository at the top of dataframe)
+   - Sorting the dataframe in ascending order according to json key "Created_at"(i.e list newest public repository at the top of dataframe)
    - Retrieves the current date then return the previous offset month value(e.g Todays the 1 FEB 2021 it will return 1 JAN 2021)
    - Find any repo that was created from the previous months(e.g Find all repos in JAN)